Theorem-Carrying Transactions: Runtime Verification to Ensure Interface Specifications for Smart Contract Safety: Introduction

 \section{Introduction}

-Decentralized computing technologies have great potential to transform our society.
-However, a significant obstacle is the \textit{lack of robust assurance} for smart contracts (\ie, application code executed on a blockchain platform).
-Numerous high-profile incidents have resulted in substantial financial losses due to unintentional vulnerabilities and deliberate logic trapdoors in smart contracts.
-These losses are irreversible due to the principle of \textit{code-is-law} in decentralized computing \cite{code-is-law}.
-For instance, the 2016 DAO attack led to a loss of 3.6 million ethers and a permanent hard fork of the Ethereum network \cite{reentrancy_attacks}.
-The 2018 BeautyChain attack basically wiped out the entire asset base of the BeautyChain ecosystem \cite{BEC_Attack}.
-Two attacks in 2022 exploited lending contracts to over-borrow ethers worth 11.7 million USD \cite{REKTNews}.
+High assurance for smart contracts (\ie, application code executed on a blockchain platform like Ethereum) is crucial for the decentralized computing technology.
+The importance is evidenced by numerous high-profile incidents due to unintentional vulnerabilities and deliberate trapdoors in smart contracts \cite{reentrancy_attacks,REKTNews,BEC_Attack}.
+These incidents caused substantial financial losses, which were irreversible due to the principle of \textit{code-is-law} in decentralized computing \cite{code-is-law}.
+To systematically tackle these issues, researchers have developed formal methods to ensure safety specifications for smart contracts.